jareware/flotate/README.md

  * We define an object type `Message` and a type alias `Messages` using the `/*::` annotation.
 The contents can be spread over several lines.
  * We define a field type `_msgs` using the `/*::` annotation.
 The contents can also be single-line, if that looks better.
  * We define a (union) argument type for `newMessages` using the `/*:` annotation, so the method accepts single objects as well as arrays of the same objects.
  * We dynamically patch `addMessages()` with some debugging info.
-This would cause Flow to complain about the addMessages.apply() call, as it loses track of argument types.
+This would cause Flow to complain about the `addMessages.apply()` call, as it loses track of argument types.
 We decide that "we know what we're doing", and hide that part of the code from Flow using the `/*flow-ignore-begin*/` and `/*flow-ignore-end*/` annotations.

-Attempting to type-check this will give us an error:
+Attempting to type-check this will give us errors:

 ```
 $ flotate check .